datacite/homepage/source/service-provider-program.html.md

 # Application process

-Service Providers can apply using the form on the website.
+Service Providers can apply using [the application form](https://formstack.io/F45B4).
 DataCite staff will review the form and contact you within two weeks of applying to set up a verification call.
 If necessary, the DataCite board will be consulted.

 If the application is approved, you will be listed on the DataCite website and receive the Service Providers badge.
 Re-registration is done in January through a self-assessment.
 You will only be contacted by DataCite if there are questions about your re-registration.